Equidistribution of rational points and the geometric sieve for toric varieties: Introduction

-Recall that (\cite[Definition 1.3]{Browning-Loughran}) a scheme $B$ over a perfect field $k$ is \emph{pseudo-split} if every element of the absolute Galois group $\operatorname{Gal}(\overline{k}/k)$ fixes an irreducible component of $B_{\overline{k}}$ of multiplicity one.
-It is weaker than being \emph{split} (\cite[Definition 0.1]{Skorobogatov}), i.e., the scheme $B$ contains an open subscheme over $k$ which is geometrically integral. \begin{theorem} Let $f:Y\to X$ be a dominant proper $\BQ$-morphism, where $X$ denotes a smooth projective split toric variety and $Y$ is proper, smooth and geometrically integral.
+Recall that a scheme $B$ of finite type over a perfect field $k$ is \emph{pseudo-split} \cite[Definition 1.3]{Browning-Loughran} if every element of the absolute Galois group $\operatorname{Gal}(\overline{k}/k)$ fixes an irreducible component of $B_{\overline{k}}$ of multiplicity one.
+This property is weaker than being \emph{split} \cite[Definition 0.1]{Skorobogatov}, as the latter means that the scheme $B$ contains an open subscheme over $k$ which is geometrically integral.

+As before, $X$ denotes a smooth proper split toric variety over $\BQ$ such that $K_X^{-1}$ is globally generated.
+Let $f:Y\to X$ be a dominant proper morphism, where $Y$ is proper, smooth and geometrically integral over $\BQ$.
+The general philosophy is that, whether the set $f(Y(\RA_\BQ))\subset X(\RA_\BQ)$ has Tamagawa measure zero or not, depends crucially on the splitting behaviour of the fibres over codimension one points of the fibration.
 We define the counting function

-\begin{enumerate} \item Assume that $f$ is generically finite of degree $>1$.
-Then where $0<\iota_{f}<1$ is certain numerical constant depending on $f$. \item Assume that $f$ has geometrically integral generic fibre. \begin{enumerate} \item Assume that there exists at least one non-pseudo-split fibre above the codimension one points of $X$.
-Then where $\triangle(f)>0$ is certain constant depends on the fibration $f$. \item Assume that the fibre of $f$ above any codimension one point of $X$ is pseudo-split, and $Y(\RA_\BQ)\neq \varnothing$.
-Then where \end{enumerate} \end{enumerate} \end{theorem} In the situation of Theorem \ref{thm:ratptsfibration} (1), the subset $f(Y(\BQ))\subset X(\BQ)$ is a \emph{thin set of type II} (cf. \cite[\S3.1]{Serre}).
-Theorem \ref{thm:ratptsfibration} (1) therefore quantifies the fact (which goes back S. D. Cohen \cite{Cohen}) that thin sets ``have Tamagawa measure zero'' (see \cite[Propositions 3.5.1, 3.5.2, Theorem 3.6.2]{Serre}, and its power-saving on $\log B$ may be reinterpreted as an \emph{effective Hilbert Irreducibility Theorem} with coefficients in a toric variety (cf. \cite[\S3.4]{Serre}).
-For \emph{thin sets of type I} (i.e. a subset contained in $Z(\BQ)$ where $Z\subset X$ is a proper Zariski closed subvariety), see Corollary \ref{cor:subvar} for a (slightly) better estimate.
+The following theorem establishes quantitative estimates for the proportion of fibres that are everywhere locally soluble. \begin{theorem} \begin{enumerate} \item Assume that $f$ is generically finite of degree $>1$.
+Then where $0<\iota_{f}<1$ is a certain numerical constant depending on $f$. \item Assume that $f$ has geometrically integral generic fibre. \begin{enumerate} \item Assume that there exists at least one non-pseudo-split fibre over the codimension one points of $X$.
+Then where $\varDelta(f)>0$ depends on $f$. \item Assume that the fibre of $f$ above any codimension one point of $X$ is pseudo-split, and $Y(\RA_\BQ)\neq \varnothing$.
+Then $\omega_{\operatorname{tor}}^X\left(f(Y(\RA_\BQ))\right)>0$ and \end{enumerate} \end{enumerate} \end{theorem} In the situation of Theorem \ref{thm:ratptsfibration} (1), the subset $f(Y(\BQ))\subset X(\BQ)$ is a thin set \emph{of type II} (cf. \cite[\S3.1]{Serre}).
+Theorem \ref{thm:ratptsfibration} (1) gives therefore a quantitative version of the fact that thin sets have Tamagawa measure zero (cf. Theorem \ref{thm:locsolfibre} (1)), and its power-saving on $\log B$ is a form of the effective \emph{Hilbert Irreducibility Theorem} with coefficients in a toric variety (cf. \cite[\S3.4]{Serre}).
+For any thin set \emph{of type I} (i.e. a subset contained in $Z(\BQ)$ where $Z\subset X$ is a proper Zariski closed subset), see Corollary \ref{cor:subvar} for a (slightly) better estimate.